nkuehnle/nkuehnle.github.io/_pages/about.md

   - /about.html
 ---

 I recently earned my PhD in biomedical science from Northwestern University's Feinberg School of Medicine and have experience as both a classically-trained molecular biologist and as a bioinformatician/data scientist.
-I am currently pursuing career options in data science and/or machine learning that will allow me to apply the skills and knowledge that I have built through 10+ years of experience in biomedical research.
+I am currently pursuing career options in the area of data science that will allow me to apply the skills and knowledge that I have built through 10+ years of experience in biomedical research.

 Education and Research Background
 ======